crsdngnn/ordering-system/README.md

-# Laravel VueJs CRUD
+# Laravel VueJs Ordering System

-A simple crud using Laravel and VueJs
+A simple ordering system using Laravel and VueJs

 ## Installation